 Standardized baselines allow emission reductions to be determined in an objective and sensible way.
 They were developed under the CDM to reduce project transaction costs and simplify the processes.
 In future, use of standardized baselines may also play a role outside the CDM framework, for example for international climate financing activities and in using the new market mechanisms.
 Against this backdrop, the BMU commissioned GFA Consulting Group to conduct the research project "Updating the Emission Factor of the Southern African Electricity System and development of a financing mechanism for renewable energy" in which an existing standardized baseline is to be updated with new data.

 During the period 2010-2012 UNEP and GFA supported the Southern African Power Pool in the development of an emission factor for the electricity system of nine interconnected countries.
 The emission factor was signed by all countries and approved by UNFCCC as ‘Standardized Baseline’ (i.e. national/international GHG benchmark).
-The benchmark expires in 2017 and the current works envisage its update and the development of a regional financing instrument.
+The benchmark expired in 2017 and the research project envisaged its update and the development of a regional financing instrument.

 The update of the GHG benchmark requires the collection of detailed data (commissioning date, installed capacity, net generation per annum, fuel consumption of primary and secondary fuels, net calorific values of fuels (all per annum)) for all grid connected power plants, in each of the nine countries.
 Once singed and submitted by all nine countries and approved by UNFCCC Secretariat, it will serve as official benchmark for the electricity sector for all nine countries.